GB&I 13 – 11 USA

 GB&I celebrations went on long into the night in St. Andrews.
 At about 3.00pm a number of the players went out onto the links to replay some of their shots.
 David Marsh ended up falling into the Swilcan Burn and Rodney Foster got lost returning to the private home he was staying in.
 Foster ended up trying another door and spending the night in a completely different house.

 The covers of Golf World magazine in May and July 1971 highlight just how much a shock this win for GB&I was.
+There is a certain irony here as Golf World’s instruction contributor at the time was John Jacobs who was also the official coach to the successful GB&I Walker Cup team.

 Copyright © 2015-2020, Mark Eley.
 All rights reserved.